Ellen Marmur, MD

 Few dermatologists in New York City are as highly respected as Dr. Ellen Marmur.
 After 8 years as Chief of Dermatologic Surgery at the Mount Sinai Medical Center, Dr. Marmur is a leading dermatologist and dermatologic surgeon whose expertise includes skin cancer diagnosis and surgery, Mohs surgery, reconstructive surgery, women’s health dermatology, and cosmetic surgery.
 She also is a master of aesthetic procedures like neuromodulators, fillers, lasers, body sculpting, liposuction and more.

 Dr. Marmur’s tireless work in improving the field of dermatology for over twenty years has earned respect and admiration from her patients, peers, colleagues, and even the mainstream media.
-She has been quoted and featured in many media outlets, including Cosmopolitan, Vogue, Allure, Dr. Oz, and Good Morning America, among many others.
+She has been quoted and featured in many media outlets, including Cosmopolitan, Vogue, Allure, Dr. Oz, The Today Show, Good Morning America, and NY1 among many others.
+She is known for her holistic approach to cosmetic surgery and was voted Best Botox in New York and Most Natural Filler in New York (Allure).
+In addition, Dr. Marmur has won the prestigious ASDS (American Society of Dermatologic Surgery Iron Surgeon session) audience award for Best Male Cosmetic Makeover.

 Dr. Marmur founded Marmur Medical in alignment with her philosophy of Preservation Aging®, which believes in supporting the body’s powerful healing systems with carefully chosen and highly effective treatments.
 She and the Marmur Medical team strive to find the most convenient and practical methods to treat their patients’ concerns.